Public Performance Right for Sound Recordings

 Exemption in US Leaves Artists’ Money on the Table

-The US is one of the few industrialized countries that does not have a terrestrial broadcast performance right for sound recordings.
+The US is one of the few industrialized countries — if not the only one — that does not have a terrestrial broadcast performance right for sound recordings.
 At least 75 nations, including most European Union member states, do have a performance right.
-This means that foreign broadcasters flow royalties to songwriters/composers and performers.
+This means that foreign broadcasters pay royalties to songwriters/composers and performers.
 But since there is no reciprocal right in the US, foreign performance rights societies cannot distribute these royalties to American performers.
 This leaves tens of millions of dollars of royalties on the table annually rather than in the pockets of American artists.

 Digital Performances Mean Broader Compensation

-Terrestrial radio’s unfair exemption is even more obvious when viewed alongside new media platforms.
+Terrestrial radio’s lopsided exemption is even more obvious when viewed alongside new media platforms.
 Broadcasters of digital performances — webcasters, satellite radio, cable subscriber channels — obtain licenses from ASCAP, BMI and SESAC which compensate the songwriters and publishers of the music they play.
 But because of the Digital Performance in Sound Recording Act of 1995 (DPRA), they also pay royalties to the performers.
-SoundExchange — the performance rights organization established by the DPRA — distributes the royalty payments directly to performers (45%) and to the sound recording copyright owner, which is usually the record label (50%).
-Non-featured performers receive 5% of the royalties, via a royalty pool managed by AFM and AFTRA.
+SoundExchange – the performance rights organization established by the DPRA – distributes the royalty payments directly to performers (45 percent) and to the sound recording copyright owner, most often the record label (50 percent).
+Non-featured performers receive 5 percent of the royalties, via a royalty pool managed by AFM and AFTRA.
 This means that terrestrial radio is the only medium that broadcasts music but does not compensate artists or labels for the performance.

 Time for Harmonization

-There are two clear reasons why it’s important for artists and advocates to support the expansion of the public performance royalty.
+There are two clear reasons why it’s important for artists and artist advocates to support the expansion of the public performance royalty.
 First, as the consumption of music moves further away from the purchase of CDs and towards “listens” via digital streaming, satellite radio and webcasting, the likelihood of performers being compensated based on traditional/retail sales continues to decline, while revenue from performances continues to increase.
 Second, the US exemption penalizes US stakeholders in the international arena and results in losses of as much as $100 million annually for US musicians and labels.
-This also hurts the US economy and limits our ability to exploit one of our few industries that has a positive balance of trade.
+This also hurts the US economy and limits international growth of one of our more profitable industries.
 As the music marketplace goes global, the need for a broad-based performance royalty is more important than ever.

 In May 2009, the House Judiciary Committee passed the Performance Rights Act in a 21-9 vote.
-On October 15, 2009, the Senate Judiciary Committee passed its version of the bill.
+On Oct 15, 2009, the Senate Judiciary Committee passed its version of the bill, which ultimately did not come to a full vote in either chamber.

 What Musicians Can Do